EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2024-05-14-everse-workshop/index.md

 start_date: 2024-05-14T00:00:00Z
 end_date: 2024-05-14T00:00:00Z
 summary: >
-    We are thrilled to announce our upcoming EVERSE workshop, to be held as a satellite event to the International Research Software Funders Workshop , and hosted by SciLifeLab, in Uppsala, Sweden.
+    We are thrilled to announce our upcoming EVERSE workshop, to be held as a satellite event to the International Research Software Funders Workshop, and hosted by SciLifeLab, in Uppsala, Sweden.
 As EVERSE, we will showcase our project that will improve software quality for European sciences.
 We welcome input from Funders and Policy Makers as well as community projects.
 We want to hear about communities' best practices in research software, in management, sustainability, excellence and more!
 ---

 EVERSE workshop
 Satellite event to the
 **International Research Software Funders Workshop**

-{{< figure src="/feature.png" >}}
+{{< figure src="feature.png" >}}

-We are thrilled to announce our upcoming **EVERSE** workshop, to be held as a satellite event to the **International Research Software Funders Workshop** , and hosted by **SciLifeLab**, in **Uppsala, Sweden.**
+We are thrilled to announce our upcoming **EVERSE** workshop, to be held as a satellite event to the **International Research Software Funders Workshop**, and hosted by **SciLifeLab**, in **Uppsala, Sweden.**
 Save the date: **Tuesday, September 10th.** Workshop is planned as a **full day (9 am – 5 pm CEST**, provisional agenda available [here](EVERSE_Workshop_IRSFW_2024_provisional_Agenda.pdf))

 The main goal of the workshop is to serve as a platform for EVERSE to showcase the work of the project, and receive input from all relevant stakeholders, while facilitating networking and collaboration opportunities between all participants.
 Stakeholders of particular relevance in the workshop are Funders and Policy Makers, in order to increase awareness on the challenges and opportunities around research, as well as relevant community projects.